developerhelperhub/spring-boot2-cloud-circuit-breaker-load-balancer/README.md

 * client-application-service: This client application for authentication server.
 * inventory-service: This is one of the microservice which is called inventory service to manage the inventory in the project.
 * sales-service: This is one of the microservice which is called sales service to manage the point of sales in the project.
+* my-cloud-circuit-breaker: This is one of the microservice which is used to view hystrix dashboard

 In this example, I am using the use case is pull the data from ```inventory-service``` to ```sales-service``` through rest API.
 In this case, we face the cascade failures if the ```inventory-service``` failed.
 As per my understanding, in this use case, we can handle two kind of approach, when we call the rest API from once service to another service, one is ```retry mechanism``` and another one is ```circuit breaker```.